oracle/oraclesolaris-contrib/Blog_Supplements/Controlling_PF_Rules_with_SMF_and_IPS/README.md

 include/webui astring /etc/firewall/pf.webui
 ```

-So far we have pf files which include the pf rules and will be created in /etc/firewall and the SMF profile files, which contain information about the path of the pf files for the firewall service.
+So far we have pf files which include the pf rules that will be created in /etc/firewall and the SMF profile files, which contain information about the path of the pf files for the firewall service.

-Since we will use SMF stencil the service needs to be aware of it too.
+Since we will use SMF stencils the service needs to be aware of it too.
 And the best way to modify a service is by using SMF profiles.
 So let's create one for this case too.

 firewall-stencil-profile.xml
 ```xml